wilde-whimsy said: I LOVE your tumblr, so I have a question for you.

 Just wanted to display what the perfect submission for the Book Bucket looks like.
 I’m sorry, I love you all but for a literary blog…something like: MAH BOOK IZ CALLED TWILITE AND IT’S YOUNG TEEN FICTIN AND IT’S REALLY GOOD, PLEASE HAVE YOU REAd?

-quirrellmort asked: I just wanted to say I like you so much more now that I found out you're a Nerdfighter.
+quirrellmort said: I just wanted to say I like you so much more now that I found out you're a Nerdfighter.
 DFTBA.

 FUCK YES.
 Are you kidding?!
 John Green is like my favourite author (next to JKR)!
 I love everything that man does.
 And Hank is adorbs.